-Recurring Fair Value Measurement
+Recurring Fair Value Measurements

-The following tables show assets and liabilities measured at fair value on a recurring basis as of March 31, 2014 and December 31, 2013 and the input categories associated with those assets and liabilities:
+The following tables show assets and liabilities measured at fair value on a recurring basis as of March 31, 2015 and December 31, 2014 and the input categories associated with those assets and liabilities:

-As of March 31, 2014 (in thousands) Assets: Level 1 Level 2 Level 3 Cash equivalents - money market funds \$59,471 \$ - \$ - Investments - commercial paper 26,796 Investments - corporate debt securities - 30,483 As of December 31, 2013 (in thousands) Assets: Level 1 Level 2 Level 3 Cash equivalents - money market funds \$47,740 \$ - \$ - Cash equivalents - commercial paper 13,998 Investments - commercial paper 49,680 Investments - corporate debt securities 40,436
+(in thousands) As of March 31, 2015 Level 1 Level 2 Level 3 Assets: Cash equivalents - money market funds \$23,798 \$ - \$ - Investments - commercial paper - 6,497 Investments - corporate debt securities 56,441 As of December 31, 2014 Level 1 Level 2 Level 3 As of December 31, 2014 Assets: Level 1 Level 2 Level 3 · · · · · · · · · · · · · · · · · · · Level 1 \$33,199 Level 2 \$ - Level 3 \$ - Assets: Level 2 \$ - 6,491

 The Company's investment portfolio consists of investments classified as cash equivalents and available-for-sale securities.
 All highly liquid investments with an original maturity of three months or less when purchased are considered to be cash equivalents.
 The Company's cash and cash equivalents are invested in U.S. treasury and various corporate debt securities that approximate their face value.
 All marketable securities with an original maturity when purchased of greater than three months are classified as available-for-sale.
-Available-for-sale securities are carried at fair value, with the unrealized gains and losses reported in other comprehensive income.
+Available-for-sale securities are carried at fair value, with the unrealized gains and losses reported in other comprehensive income (loss).
 The amortized cost of securities in this category is adjusted for amortization of premiums and accretion of discounts to maturity.